DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-08-21-experiment-4-finding-mentors-if-youre-an-itt-provider.md

 ## What we found

-When asking schools about their mentors, providers often get a generic list back and don’t know who the mentors are.
+When asking schools about their mentors, providers often get a generic list back and do not know who the mentors are.

 When asking schools about their mentors, schools can take a varying amount of time to respond, which affects planning placements.

 Participants said our proposed service could reduce administration time and disparate email contact.

-A lead mentor explained that our proposed service could help filter out requests on placements their school can’t fulfil – for example, a subject they don’t have a mentor for.
+A lead mentor explained that our proposed service could help filter out requests on placements their school can’t fulfil – for example, a subject they do not have a mentor for.

 *[ECF]: Early Career Framework
 *[ITT]: Initial Teacher Training